Deep-learning jet flavor tagging for precision hadronic Higgs measurements at future $e^+e^-$ Higgs factories

 We now quantify the sensitivity to hadronic Higgs decays by using the event-level classifier outputs as one-dimensional discriminants, as outlined in Sec.~\ref{sec:twostage}.
 For each Higgs decay hypothesis, the corresponding XGBoost score is used to select a signal-enhanced region in which all other Higgs modes and the $2f$/$4f$ processes are treated as backgrounds.
 The threshold on the score is scanned, and for each working point the expected signal ($S$) and background ($B$) yields are computed.
 The statistical significance $Z$ is then evaluated using Eq.~\eqref{eq:significance}, and the optimal working point is chosen as the threshold that maximizes $Z$.

 Table~\ref{tab:ana_eff} and Table~\ref{tab:ana_yields} summarize the resulting selection efficiencies and event yields for the four Higgs decay channels of interest, using the \texttt{XGB\_Combined} classifier and assuming $20~\text{ab}^{-1}$.
-For illustration, when targeting $H\to s\bar s$ we obtain about 90 signal events with a background of about 4700 events, corresponding to a statistical significance of $Z\simeq1.3\sigma$.
-Although this does not yet constitute an observation, it nevertheless provides a sensitivity estimate for $H\to s\bar s$ using a single channel $e^+e^- \to ZH \to\nu\bar{\nu}s\bar s$ at a lepton collider and provides a concrete benchmark for future improvements which will include more $Z$ decay channels (eg. $Z\to\ell^+\ell^-, q\bar q$).
+Using the sample sizes in Table~\ref{tab:sim_samples} and the corresponding selection efficiencies, we made a simple estimate of the Monte Carlo statistical uncertainty from the finite selected-event counts for each background component.
+The resulting fluctuation on the total background yield is small for all four signal regions.
+For illustration, when targeting $H\to s\bar s$ we obtain about 92 signal events with a background of about 3800 events, corresponding to a statistical significance of $Z\simeq1.5\sigma$.
+Although this does not yet constitute an observation, it nevertheless provides a sensitivity estimate for $H\to s\bar s$ using a single channel $e^+e^- \to ZH \to\nu\bar{\nu}s\bar s$ at a lepton collider and provides a concrete benchmark for future improvements which will include more $Z$ decay channels (e.g., $Z\to\ell^+\ell^-, q\bar q$).

 To assess the stability of the results and the benefit of combining different jet taggers, we repeat the full analysis chain for each of the four event-level classifiers: \texttt{XGB\_PN}, \texttt{XGB\_ParT}, \texttt{XGB\_MIParT} and \texttt{XGB\_Combined}.
 For every classifier, five statistically independent training runs are performed, yielding a distribution of projected precisions for each Higgs decay channel.
 The results are summarized in Fig.~\ref{fig:precision_comparison}, where the bars indicate the mean precision and the error bars span the full range (maximum–minimum) observed across the five runs.